 Our evaluation of area drycleaning shops can help you spot good candidates.
 The ratings on companies’ service quality come from our surveys of area consumers.
 We primarily surveyed Consumers’ Checkbook subscribers, but also invited other randomly selected consumers to provide ratings.
 Our Ratings Tables list the shops that received 10 or more survey responses.

 Respondents rated companies they used as “inferior,” “adequate,” or “superior” for “doing service properly on the first try,” “starting and completing service promptly,” “pleasantness of staff,” and “overall quality.”
 Our Ratings Tables report what percent of each company’s surveyed customers rated it “superior” (as opposed to “adequate” or “inferior”) on each survey question.
 Click here for a further description of our customer survey and other research methods.

 When trying out drycleaners, perform these quality checks:

-- When you drop off garments, do clerks thoroughly inquire about stains and note the information you provide?
+- When you drop off garments, do employees ask about stains and note the information you provide?

 - Do staffers provide coherent answers to your questions about whether a difficult stain will come out?